datatrail-jhu/01_chromebookintro/manuscript/11_getting_help.md

 ![Connect your Chromebook to Wi-Fi](images/11_getting_help/04_chromebookintro_getting_help-5.png)

-This would open a new web page with step-by-step instructions to help get you connected to Wi-Fi.
+This would open a new web page with step-by-step instructions to help get you connected to wifi.

 ![Wi-Fi Connection Help Page](images/11_getting_help/04_chromebookintro_getting_help-6.png)